Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Numerical Results

 \subsection{Simulations with Synthetic Data}

-We first investigate the performance of our algorithm on synthetic data.
-We gradually increase the number of agents (i.e., $N$) from $2 \times 10^3$ to $6 \times 10^3$ with a step size $2 \times 10^3$ and connect the agents randomly.
-We also evaluate our algorithm by letting the number of arms $K=100, 200, 300$.
-As shown in \textbf{Remark}~\ref{re:learningrate}, the learning process can be accelerated by higher difference between $p_1$ and $p_2$; therefore, we fixed $p_1=0.8$ and vary $p_2=0.6, 0.5, 0.4$.
+We fist show the learnability of our algorithm.
+According to \textbf{Theorem}~\ref{thm:learnability}, our evaluation is performed by varying the number of agents and tuning the difference between $p_1$ and $p_2$.
+Specifically, we gradually increase the number of agents (i.e., $N$) from $2 \times 10^3$ to $6 \times 10^3$.
+We connect the agents randomly such that the resulting communication graph is connected and non-bipartite and each agent may have a very different number of neighbors in the graph.
+Additionally, we fixed $p_1=0.8$ and vary $p_2=0.6, 0.5, 0.4$.
+We also let the number of arms $K=100, 200, 300$ to investigate the impact of $K$ on the learnability of our algorithm, considering $K$ matters in the early phase of our algorithm (see \textbf{Lemma}~\ref{le:init}).

 The numerical results are reported in Fig.~\ref{fig:learn}, where we use the popularity of the best arm $a_1$ (i.e., $Q_1(r)$) to illustrate the learning dynamics of our algorithm.
 It is demonstrated that, all of the agents eventually learn the best arm (i.e., $Q_1(r)=1$), according to \textbf{Theorem}~\ref{thm:learnability}.
-Although increasing the number of agents results in a slight increasement in terms of the number of rounds, $\mathsf{Succ}(N)$ can be achieved in about 40 rounds in all of our settings.
+Although increasing the number of agents results in a slight increase in terms of the number of rounds, $\mathsf{Succ}(N)$ can be achieved in about 40 rounds in all of our settings.
 Note that the number of rounds actually is not meant to the actual temporal complexity.
 More time is necessitated to achieve $\mathsf{Succ}(N)$ when there are more agents, recalling each round consists of $\mathcal O(\log^2 N)$ slots for the agents to disseminate their adoptions as shown in \textbf{Theorem}~\ref{thm:complexity}.
 Nevertheless, the temporal cost is an inevitable investment to ensure the learnability in large-scale multi-agent graphs.
 Furthermore, the number of the agents adopting $a_1$ approaches $N$ with a higher rate when there is a larger gap between $p_1$ and $p_2$, which is consistent with what has been mentioned in \textbf{Remark}~\ref{re:learningrate}.
-Additionally, as implied by \textbf{Theorem}~\ref{thm:learnability}, the number of arms, i.e., $K$, actually has a very slight impact on the number of rounds for our algorithm to approaches the convergence state.
+Additionally, as implied by \textbf{Theorem}~\ref{thm:learnability} and \textbf{Lemma}~\ref{le:init}, the number of arms, i.e., $K$, actually has a very slight impact on the learnability of our collaborative learning algorithm.